-1. Check the appropriate box: [] Preliminary Information Statement [X] Definitive Information Statement 2.
-Name of Registrant as specified in its cha arter WATERFRONT PHILIPPINES, IN CORPORATED 3.
-PHILIPPINES Province, country or other jurisdiction of f incorporation or organization 4.
-SEC Identification Number AS94-008678 В 5.
-BIR Tax Identification Code D80-003-97 8-254-NV 6.
-No.1 Waterfront Drive, Off Salinas Driv Address of principal office e, Lahug, Cebu City 6000 Postal Code 7.
-Registrant's telephone number, including (02) 559-0130 g area code 8.
-(Virtually or via 9.
-Approximate date on which the Inform holders: July 1, 2022 ation Statement is first to be sent or given to securit 10.
-In case of Proxy Solicitations: Name of Person Filing the Statement/Solicitor: Address and Telephone No.: 11.
-Securities registered pursuant to Sectio (information on number of shares a registrants): Title of Each Class Number of Shares of Comm Outstanding or Amount of Debt Common Shares - P1.00 par value 2,498,991,753 12.
-Are any or all of registrant's securities lis Are any or all of registrant's securities listed in a Stock Exchange?
-Yes X No If yes, disclose the name of such Stock E Philippine Stock Exchange - Common s isted therein:
+Check the appropriate box: [X] Preliminary Information Statement [] Definitive Information Statement Name of Registrant as specified in its cha arter WATERFRONT PHILIPI PINES, INCORPORATED PHILIPPINES Province, country or other jurisdiction or f incorporation or organizat ion SEC Identification Number AS94-008678 8 BIR Tax Identification Code D80-003-97 8-254-NV No.1 Waterfront Drive, Off Salinas Driv Address of principal office re, Lahug, Cebu City 6000 Postal Code Registrant's telephone number, including (02) 559-0130 g area code July 22, 2022 at 10:00 AM online via Z Date, time and place of the meeting of s Approximate date on which the Inform holders: July 1, 2022 nation Statement is first to be sent or given to security In case of Proxy Solicitations: Name of Person Filing the Statement/S Solicitor: Address and Telephone No.: Securities registered pursuant to Sectio (information on number of shares as registrants): Title of Each Class Number of Shares of Outstanding or Amount Common Shares - P1.00 par value 2,498,991,753 Are any or all of registrant's socurities lis stad in a Stock Eychango?
+Are any or all of registrant's securities lis sted in a Stock Exchange?